-Thank you for your application in response to the Department of Homeland Security's Notice of Funding Opportunity (NOFO), DHS-21-CISA-127-CWDT001."
-The amount of this award is \$1 million dollars.
+Thank you for your application in response to the Department of Homeland Security's Notice of Funding Opportunity (NOFO), Cybersecurity Workforce Development and Training Pilot for Underserved Communities- DHS-23-CISA-127-CWDT-0001."
+The amount of this award is \$1.5 million dollars.
+A copy of the award document and the terms and conditions are enclosed.